Lung-Yu/Lung-Yu.github.io/docs/test-playbook/Check Website Sections and Language Selector.md

    - Consulting Services section
    - Certificates section
 3. Click the language selector and select Traditional Chinese (TW)
+4. Verify the language has changed by checking some translated content on the page.
+5. Screenshot to prove the test results are successful.
+   - Save the screenshot in the `reports` directory of this project.
+   - Include the script command used for execution in the `README.md` file.

 ## Expected Results
+- runnable playwright test file
 - All specified sections should be present on the page.
 - The language should successfully switch to Traditional Chinese (TW).
 - If the above steps are successful, ensure that the saved test file can pass the test.